 Sign #2: Raccoon Eyes

 Dark circles under watery eyes are another sign of allergies.
 You can get circles when you're always rubbing itchy eyes.
 Fortunately, itching, tearing, sneezing, and a runny nose can all be relieved with antihistamines.
-If you already take this type of medication, check with your doctor about changing your dose or when you take it.
+If you already take this type of medication without success, check with your doctor about changing your treatment plan.

 Sign #3: Chronic Congestion

 A stuffy nose usually lasts a week or two when a cold or flu is to blame.
 If congestion goes on and on, allergies are a more likely suspect.
 During an allergic reaction, the lining of your nasal passages may swell and produce extra mucus.
 This can cause sinus pressure and headaches.
 Decongestants can give you short-term relief.
 For a long-term plan of action, consider seeing an allergist.

 Wheezing is often linked with asthma, but it can also be a sign of a serious allergic reaction.
 The characteristic whistling sound happens when air passes through narrowed airways.
 In severe cases, wheezing needs emergency care.
 You should be checked by your doctor if you have wheezing related to allergies.

 Itching may just be a sign of dry skin.
 But when it doesn't stop, and especially when it comes with a rash, eczema may be to blame.
 Eczema is a type of skin reaction that's common in people with allergies.
 Triggers may include soap or detergent, pet dander, and rough materials.
 Antihistamines, moisturizers, and hydrocortisone cream can help soothe flares.
 For severe cases, prescription medications are available.

 Sign #6: Hives